ApiLogicServer/Docs/docs/Sample-Integration.md

 ## 3. Integrate: B2B and Shipping

 We now have a running system - an API, logic, security, and a UI.
-We have 2 application integration tasks, described below.
+To integrate with B2B partners and Shipping, we have 2 tasks, described below.

 &nbsp;